 Cost for Entrainment for Diablo Canyon Nuclear Power Plant

 Diablo Canyon has unique conditions that differ from the other power plants, such as high intake volume, low intake velocity, and the surrounding rocky reef habitat.
 The State Water Board previously approved a site-specific cost for entrainment for Diablo Canyon based on two technical memoranda in 2017 submitted by Tenera Environmental and reviewed by Dr. Peter Raimondi.
 Consistent with the requirements in the 2015 Resolution, the two technical memoranda provided sufficient data to determine a site-specific cost for entrainment.
 The Expert Review Team offers values for updating the site-specific cost for entrainment for Diablo Canyon using the Default-Specific Habitat approach (Table 1b in 2023 Expert Review Report), that consist of the rate per MG of intake water applicable to all facilities and the cost to create (or replace) resource loss from rocky reef habitats.
 However, due to the high amount of water intake and related high levels of entrainment at Diablo Canyon, and because entrained marine life is usually planktonic and more widely distributed geographically (e.g., not primarily limited to species found in the adjacent rocky reef habitat), the default cost for entrainment is a better estimate of compensatory mitigation costs than the site-specific cost.
-Therefore, the update to the interim mitigation calculation for Diablo Canyon discontinues the use of the use of the site-specific cost for entrainment and applies the default cost for entrainment.
+Therefore, the update to the interim mitigation calculation for Diablo Canyon discontinues the use of the site-specific cost for entrainment and applies the default cost for entrainment.

 Impingement